HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/insertion.md

 ## Notes

-- all variants **should be** described at the DNA level; descriptions at the RNA and/or protein level may be given in addition.
+- all variants **should be** described on the DNA level; descriptions on the RNA and/or protein level may be given in addition.
 - predicted consequences, i.e. without experimental evidence (no RNA or protein sequence analysed), should be given in parentheses, e.g., `p.(Arg727_Ser728insTrpCys)`.
 - the "positions_flanking" should contain **two flanking residues**, e.g., `Lys23_Leu24`, not two non-flanking residues (`Lys23_Asn25`).
     - an insertion can not be described using **one** amino acid position, like <code class="invalid">p.Lys23insAsp</code>.
 - for all descriptions, the **most C-terminal position** possible of the reference sequence is arbitrarily assigned to have been changed (**3'rule**).
 - duplicating insertions should be described as duplications (see [Duplication](../DNA/duplication.md)), not as an insertion.
 - when the inserted amino acid sequence is large, the insertion may be described by its length, e.g., `p.Lys2_Leu3insX[34]` (open reading frame insertion) or `p.Lys2_Leu3insTer12` (translation stop in inserted sequence).<br>
-  **NOTE**: the inserted amino acid sequence can be derived from the description of the variant at the DNA or RNA level.
+  **NOTE**: the inserted amino acid sequence can be derived from the description of the variant on the DNA or RNA level.
 - insertions extending the full-length amino acid sequence at the C-terminal end with one or more amino acids are described as an [Extension](extension.md).
-- insertions at DNA or RNA level that
+- insertions on DNA or RNA level that
-    - introduce an **immediate** translation termination (stop) codon at the protein level, are described as a nonsense variant.
+    - introduce an **immediate** translation termination (stop) codon on the protein level, are described as a nonsense variant.
-    - **encode a translation stop codon** in the inserted sequence are at the protein level described as an insertion of this sequence, not as a deletion-insertion removing the entire C-terminal amino acid sequence.
+    - **encode a translation stop codon** in the inserted sequence are on the protein level described as an insertion of this sequence, not as a deletion-insertion removing the entire C-terminal amino acid sequence.
     - encode an open reading frame which **after** the inserted sequence shifts to another reading frame, are described as a [frameshift](frameshift.md).

 ## Examples